steeles/WC_sequence/README.md

 the variance with dt; i think it may be sqrt dt or something? dt <<< 1
 ____
 #### Completed

+[us 4]
+and we can write arbitrary feature-selective networks sims and visualize
+- it looks like we need 2 different formats to make line plots and area plots.
+[us 22]
+seaborn figures- mermaid

+would it help to give Traces a Type, so we know how to plot them?
+This can also be done in the data frame function... easier there, closer to the product

 [ us 2]
 For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.